 Permanent Exemptions

-If you have a permanent exemption from a higher court, you may submit it to us.
+If you have a permanent exemption from a higher court, you may submit it to us along with the completed permanent exemption form.
 We will honor that permanent exemption.

 Not a Resident of Sugar Land?